 Mountain biking trails are abundant throughout Farmington and offer a unique opportunity to experience the beauty and scenery of the high desert plains.
 More than 30 miles of trails can be accessed within minutes from Main Street, delighting mountain bikers that live in or visit Farmington.

 Farmington also offers ample opportunity for triathletes and competitors to train with our mild climate and elevation at 5,400 feet.
 The varied terrain found in Farmington allows for an adventurous ride that will leave you feeling invigorated and accomplished.

 Farmington offers miles of mountain bike trails.
 The massive trail system stretches across city, BLM and state land from the center of town east to Flora Vista and west to La Plata.
 Within Farmington, the top trail access points are Lions Wilderness Park, Sandalwood Park, Hood Mesa Trail and Foothills Drive.
-The Lions Wilderness Park and Hood Mesa Trail access points are off College Blvd., north of Pinon Hills Blvd.
+The Lions Wilderness Park, Sandalwood Park and Hood Mesa Trail access points are off College Blvd., north of Pinon Hills Blvd.
 Foothills Drive trail access is at the end of Foothills Drive, off Pinon Hills Blvd.
 Pinon Mesa is also another popular trail system and can be accessed from La Plata Highway.
 The community is currently working on a comprehensive trail marking and mapping project.
 At this time, the website mtbproject.com is one of the best resources for trail maps.
-The following are a few of our most popular trails, call 800-448-1240 for additional information.
+The following are a few of our most popular marked trails, call 800-448-1240 for additional information.

 Aztec, NM hosts the Alien Run Mountain Bike Race each spring featuring the fun section of trails known as Alien Run.
 Access is from Hart Canyon, 4 miles north of Aztec on US Hwy.
 550, then east on CR 2770.
 This trail is for mountain bikes only and features great single track, slickrock and tight turns.